 I have found that when two people spend quality time together without responsibility to each other, they are actually more likely to enjoy each other’s company.

 After a few short periods of time together, then mother and daughter can work on spending longer time together, like at overnight events or family vacations.

 In my opinion, mother-daughter relationships are sacred and worth preserving.

 We live in a patriarchal society, where often the child-father relationship is given more attention and revered.

 Consequently, when a mother-child relationship is damaged, adult children tend to cover-up and internalize the lost and take it more personally.
 They begin to view themselves as damaged, un-nurturing, or unworthy of love and attention.

 Yet, mothers and daughters are human beings too; thus, we are necessarily flawed.

-Dr. Venus E. Evans-Winters is a Contributing Writer for Everyday Feminism and an Associate Professor of Education and Faculty Affiliate of Women and Gender Studies.
+Dr. Venus E. Evans-Winters is an Associate Professor of Education and Faculty Affiliate of Women and Gender Studies.
 Her interests are school resilience, urban education reform and policy, critical race theory, and feminism(s).
 She is the author of Teaching Black Girls: Resiliency in Urban Classrooms as well as several scholarly articles and book chapters.
 Follow her on Twitter @ileducprof and #BlackEdu.